nashahzad/jira-sprint-analytics/README.md

-This is a command line tool that will fetch various metrics pertaining to a  Jira project's current sprint.
+This is a command line tool that will fetch various metrics pertaining to a  Jira project's current sprint or for the past N sprints.
 These metrics will be appended into a csv file that can be exported into any other external tools for further analysis or visualizations.